anilCSE/gaia/docs/delegators/README.md

 # Delegators

-This folder contains documentation relevant to delegators of the Cosmos Hub and other `gaia` blockchains.
+This folder contains documentation relevant to delegators of the Cosmos Hub and other `aneka` blockchains.

 - [Delegator CLI Guide](./delegator-guide-cli.md)
 - [Delegators FAQ](./delegator-faq.md)